omahs/neon-evm.docs/docs/about/why_neon.md

 * Parallel execution of transactions (txs)
 * Low gas fees: 0.000015 SOL/tx
 * High transaction speed: 2,000+ tps
-* Access to the growing Solana ecosystem
+* Access to the growing Solana Ecosystem
 * Solana's consensus mechanism and state, with no additional validators